-The inspection needs to be carried out as soon as possible, but no later than 2 (two) months from the PSC inspection.
+5.3 The inspection needs to be carried out as soon as possible, but no later than 2 (two) months from the PSC inspection.

-Moreover masters of Georgian flagged ships are required to conduct and to submit self-evaluation to prevent any deficiencies/observation that may occur during upcoming PSC inspections.
+5.4 Moreover masters of Georgian flagged ships are required to conduct and to submit self-evaluation to prevent any deficiencies/observation that may occur during upcoming PSC inspections.

-Post Detention Inspection
+6. Post Detention Inspection:

-The purpose of the post detention inspection is to assist in the rectification of reported deficiencies and in the case of an ISM related detention, to review the proposed action with respect to the safety management system.
+6.1 The purpose of the post detention inspection is to assist in the rectification of reported deficiencies and in the case of an ISM related detention, to review the proposed action with respect to the safety management system.

-Each ship which was detained by a PSC officer is obliged to undergo a post detention inspection as soon as possible, before departure from the port of detention or next convenient port of call.
+6.2 Each ship which was detained by a PSC officer is obliged to undergo a post detention inspection as soon as possible, before departure from the port of detention or next convenient port of call.

-The relevant RO, in consultation with MTA, shall attend any ship that is detained by PSC authorities.
+6.3 The relevant RO, in consultation with MTA, shall attend any ship that is detained by PSC authorities.
 It is the responsibility of the ship manager or master to immediately notify MTA and the RO.

-An additional audit and/or inspection of the ship may be conducted jointly by the RO and MTA representatives.
+6.4 An additional audit and/or inspection of the ship may be conducted jointly by the RO and MTA representatives.

-Depending on the number and nature of the deficiencies relevant statutory certificates may be suspended from the date of the detention and owner/operator shall be notified by MTA with written notice.
+6.5 Depending on the number and nature of the deficiencies relevant statutory certificates may be suspended from the date of the detention and owner/operator shall be notified by MTA with written notice.
 Upon such notice, the statutory certificates shall be restituted to the RO.

-If statutory certificates have been withdrawn, they shall not be reinstated until the RO has conducted renewal surveys, and all outstanding items or recommendations have been rectified to the satisfaction of MTA.
+6.6 If statutory certificates have been withdrawn, they shall not be reinstated until the RO has conducted renewal surveys, and all outstanding items or recommendations have been rectified to the satisfaction of MTA.

-According to Maritime Code of Georgia ship can be deleted from the State Ships Registry of Georgia as the result of detention.
+6.7 According to article 36, paragraph 4, subparagraph "d" of the Maritime Code of Georgia ship can be deleted from the State Ships Registry of Georgia as the result of detention.
 Decision will be made by Main Registrar on case by case basis.

-Post Marine Casualty Inspection
+7. Post Marine Casualty Inspection:

-The owner or master of a ship involved in a reportable accident or casualty is required to notify MTA about the accident immediately.
+7.1 The owner or master of a ship involved in a reportable accident or casualty is required to notify MTA about the accident immediately.
 (Circ.
-No 10/FSI006 issued in 2013).
+No 12/CIRC/FSI issued in 29/11/2018).
 Post marine casualty investigation has to be carried out by the Civil Aviation and Maritime Transport Accident Incident Investigation Bureau.

-Each ship which has had a marine casualty is obliged to undergo a post marine casualty inspection as soon as possible, before departure or upon arrival to the next port, whichever the case may be.
+7.2 Each ship which has had a marine casualty is obliged to undergo a post marine casualty inspection as soon as possible, before departure or upon arrival to the next port, whichever the case may be.

-Recognized Organization Monitoring Policy
+8. Recognized Organization Monitoring Policy:

-Georgia has delegated authority to the RO to perform all surveys, inspections, audits, assessments necessary to verify compliance, and to issue the relevant statutory certification to ensure compliance of owners/operators and ships with the national requirements and requirements of the mandatory international conventions to which Georgia is a party and related instruments. lassification Societies recognized by the European Union and authorized by Georgia are to issue statutory certificates on behalf of the government of Georgia for international navigation:
+8.1 Georgia has delegated authority to the RO to perform all surveys, inspections, audits, assessments necessary to verify compliance, and to issue the relevant statutory certification to ensure compliance of owners/operators and ships with the national requirements and requirements of the mandatory international conventions to which Georgia is a party and related instruments.
+Classification Societies recognized by the European Union and authorized by Georgia are to issue statutory certificates on behalf of the government of Georgia for international navigation: